Key Insights from the French Market Analysis

 Energy demand and generation mix

-In November 2025, electricity consumption in France during peaks in demand averaged 61 GW, 1% higher than November 2024.
-Additionally, the peak in electricity demand during this month was reached on Friday 21 November, with 75.9 GW, well above the levels seen the previous month (57.9 GW).
-This peak corresponds to the arrival of the polar air mass that affected the country during the week of 17 to 24 November.
-Temperatures remained below seasonal norms and snow fell as far as the lowlands on the weekend of 22 and 23 November.
+In December 2025, electricity consumption in France during peaks in demand averaged 66 GW, 2% lower than December 2024.
+Additionally, the peak in electricity demand during this month was reached the last day of the year, with 75 GW, in line with the levels seen the previous month (75.1 GW).
+This peak corresponds to the arrival of the polar air mass that affected the country during the last days of the year with negative temperatures.

 Source: Haya Energy Solutions